new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 What about the mum?

 She just did something enormous.
 She brought a whole new person into the world.
+She’s tired, overwhelmed, and facing the biggest change of her life.

-She needs more than baby socks (or, apart from the socks).
+She needs more than baby socks.

 She needs support.